jules2689/trudeau/trudeau/2020-04-17/pre_news.md

 **Vassy**:
 Yeah.
-I think we've seen the unveiling and rolling out of two giant financial aid packages, right?the first being directed at individuals who have to stay home because of COVID-19,  can't work, and who have lost most, if not all of their income.
+I think we've seen the unveiling and rolling out of two giant financial aid packages, right?the first being directed at individuals WHO have to stay home because of COVID-19, WHO can't work, and WHO have lost most, if not all of their income.
 They're getting right now $2, 000 and, as you reminded our viewers yesterday, they should be re-applying for the second month, which they might need that money.
 That was the first step.
 The second step was aimed at businesses. and it involves wage subsidies as well as this loan, this canadian emergency  account.
 Basically a $40, 000 interest-free loan, a quarter of it can be forgiven.
-They expanded the parameters yesterday to who can qualify for that loan.
+They expanded the parameters yesterday to WHO can qualify for that loan.
 I I think they had 220, 000 applications approved so far.$8.8 billion worth of credit.
 So, the need is clear and it's evidents.
 However,  you've been discussing with carolyn and  last guest, there are certain sectors and the Prime Minister always -- I've noticed names in tandem.